-Many RRMS patients prefer glatiramer acetate over other types of immunomodulators because the side effects are milder.
-However, as with other MS drugs, long-term risks are associated with these injections.
+Many people with RRMS prefer glatiramer acetate over other types of immunomodulators because the side effects are milder.
+However, as with other MS drugs, there are long-term risks associated with these injections.
 Glatiramer acetate increases your risk for developing cancers.
 It can also suppress your immune system, making you more prone to infections.

 Glatiramer acetate is beneficial for many people with RRMS looking to prevent future MS attacks.
 It can also help reduce the symptoms that affect your daily mobility.
 Still, the injections aren’t right for everyone.
 Discuss all MS medication options with your doctor.
 Call your doctor immediately if you experience unusual side effects after using glatiramer acetate.